A Unified Framework for Hopsets and Spanners: A Unified Construction of Spanners and Emulators

-In this section we present two spanner constructions that are based on our general hopset algorithm from section \ref{Generalized TZ Construction}.
-The main difference arises due to the fact that a spanner is a subgraph, so we need to replace the hopset edges by shortest paths.
+In this section we present two spanner constructions that are based on our general hopset algorithm from Section \ref{Generalized TZ Construction}.
+The main difference arises due to the fact that a spanner is a sub-graph, so we need to replace the hopset edges by shortest paths.
 As a consequence, the size of the spanner might increase.
 We show two methods, the first used by \cite{BP20} and the second by \cite{EGN19}, that handle this problem.
-The first solution results in a spanner with a better additive stretch than the second, but requires the desired stretch as an input.
-The second solution results in a spanner with a smaller size, that works for all the possible multiplicative stretches simultaneously (but with a larger additive stretch).
+The first solution results in a spanner with a better additive stretch than the second, but requires the desired stretch as an input (thus, not \textit{simultaneous}).
+The second solution results in a spanner with a smaller size, that works for all the possible multiplicative stretches simultaneously, but has a larger additive stretch.
+In addition to these two constructions of spanners, we also present a similar construction of an emulator, using the same techniques.